 The following After School Guidelines serve two purposes.
 First, they help ensure student and staff safety in and around our facility.
-Second, they help protect teaching preparation time after dismissal when teachers are relieved of student supervision duties.
+Second, they help protect teachers' preparation time after dismissal when teachers are relieved of student supervision duties.

 - Unsupervised students are not allowed on campus after 3:45 p.m.
 This includes Middle School students. - Students must exit the building by 3:45 p.m. unless they are participating in school-approved after-school activities.
-Likewise, parents and visitors should exit the building by 3:45 p.m. unless they are assisting with a school-approved after-school activity. - Classroom doors are closed and locked at 3:45 p.m.
+Likewise, parents and visitors should exit the building by 3:45 p.m. unless they are assisting with a school-approved after-school activity.
+Parents/visitors will not be allowed in the building for the 2021-2022 school year, unless for official business. - Classroom doors are closed and locked at 3:45 p.m.
 Students are not allowed into classrooms to retrieve forgotten items such as instruments or homework.
-Students who need to bring home instruments should retrieve them from room 157 before dismissal. - Retrieving belongings after 3:45 p.m.: Aftercare students and parents may retrieve items from lockers after checking out from Aftercare.
+Students who need to bring home instruments should retrieve them from room 157 before dismissal. - Retrieving belongings after 3:45 p.m.: Aftercare students may retrieve items from lockers after checking out from Aftercare.
 They will not be allowed into classrooms to retrieve items.
-Ask for Aftercare staff assistance to retrieve instruments from room 157. - Pick up students within fifteen minutes: Parents must pick up their children from after-school events no later than fifteen minutes after the published ending time of the event. - \$10 Aftercare fee for late post-activity pickups: Unsupervised students waiting for parents or guardians to pick them up fifteen minutes after the conclusion of a non-Aftercare after-school event (such as athletics) will be checked into Aftercare and families will be billed \$10, a discounted Aftercare fee. - Parents and visitors: Parents and other visitors arriving to pick up children after 3:45 p.m. must check in with Aftercare staff at Door 2.
+Ask for Aftercare staff assistance to retrieve instruments from room 157. - Pick up students within fifteen minutes: Parents must pick up their children from after-school events no later than fifteen minutes after the published ending time of the event. - Parents and visitors: Parents and other visitors arriving to pick up children after 3:45 p.m. must check in with Aftercare staff at Door 2.
+Students still waiting for pick-up will be in the mural hallway.
 Activity leaders will escort students to Door 2, or Aftercare staff will call for students.
-Please wait in the Door 2 area for your children to arrive.
-Parents and visitors are not allowed to wait for students in the cafeteria and gym foyer on the first floor unless they are involved in an approved after-school activity or have Aftercare staff permission.
-Siblings and parents waiting for another family member or carpool member to finish an after school activity must wait in the Door 2 area. - Check out at Door 2: At the conclusion of a non-Aftercare activity such as Debate, the supervising adult will escort students to Door 2 to check out and meet parents.
-Students may not remain in classrooms after activities conclude. - Students attending events: Students who wish to attend an after-school event that begins after 3:45 p.m., such as a volleyball game or a school orchestra concert, must check into Aftercare prior to the event.
-For example, a student waiting to attend a 4:30 p.m. sporting event or a student waiting to perform in a 5 p.m. concert must be checked into Aftercare prior to the beginning of the event.
-Students who are preregistered as helpers for an after school event (such as a Middle School Dance) will be closely supervised by staff and may stay at school between 3:45 p.m. and the starting time of the event without signing into Aftercare.
-Use the Dragon Life Organization MS Helpers setting in Silent Dismissal.
-If parents or guardians will attend an after-school event along with a student, they may wait in the Door 2 area with their child for the event to begin.
+Please wait outside Door 2 for your children to arrive.
+Parents and visitors are not allowed to wait for students inside the building.
+Siblings and parents waiting for another family member or carpool member to finish an after school activity must wait outside Door 2. - Check out at Door 2: At the conclusion of a non-Aftercare activity such as Debate, the supervising adult will escort students to Door 2 to check out and meet parents.
+Students may not remain in classrooms after activities conclude. - Students attending events: Students who are preregistered as helpers for an after school event (such as a Middle School Dance) will be closely supervised by staff and may stay at school between 3:45 p.m. and the starting time of the event without signing into Aftercare.
+Use the Dragon Life Organization (DLO) setting in Silent Dismissal.
+If parents or guardians will attend an after-school event along with a student, they may not wait in the building for the event to begin.